Hochschild homology and the derived de Rham complex revisited

 The approach here has the advantages of involving no computations and working directly over $\num{Z}$ (the results in \cite{moulinos-robalo-toen--hkr} are proved only over $\num{Z}_{(p)}$, though they do indicate how to make the desired construction over $\num{Z}$ from their perspective; see also the related further work of To\"en \cite{toen--schematization-revisited}).
-Our construction also allows for comparison, as the universal property of the Postnikov filtration construction gives uniqueness results (see \cref{fc--fc--fc-unique}). \item The results of \cite{moulinos-robalo-toen--hkr} involve an object equivalent to our derived de Rham complex $\LOmega^{+\bul}_{A/R}$, but we discuss the relationship between this object and the usual notion of (Hodge-completed) derived de Rham cohomology in more detail.
-Namely, this is addressed in our study of the ``cohomology'' of homotopy-coherent cochain complexes, or in other words in our results relating filtered objects with \hminus\ cochain complexes and \hminus\ cochain complexes with \hplus\ cochain complexes. \item There are applications of these ideas discussed in \cite{moulinos-robalo-toen--hkr} that are not mentioned at all here, e.g. to the theory of shifted sympletic structures in positive characteristic. \end{itemize}
+Our construction also allows for comparison, as the universal property of the Postnikov filtration construction gives uniqueness results (see \cref{fc--fc--fc-unique}). \item The results of \cite{moulinos-robalo-toen--hkr} involve an object equivalent to our derived de Rham complex $\LOmega^{+\bul}_{A/R}$, but we discuss the relationship between this object and the usual notion of (Hodge-completed) derived de Rham cohomology in more detail (\cref{dg--dr--classical-compare}).
+This is afforded by our study in \cref{dg--co} of the ``cohomology'' of homotopy-coherent cochain complexes, or in other words in our results relating filtered objects with \hminus\ cochain complexes and \hminus\ cochain complexes with \hplus\ cochain complexes. \item There are applications of these ideas discussed in \cite{moulinos-robalo-toen--hkr} that are not mentioned at all here, e.g. to the theory of shifted sympletic structures in positive characteristic. \end{itemize}

-Finally, an alternative formulation of the notion of ``homotopy-coherent cochain complex'' was considered by Joyal \cite[\S35]{joyal--notes}, and is studied in recent work of Walde \cite{walde--dold-kan} and in forthcoming work of Ariotta \cite{ariotta--complex}.
+Finally, an alternative formulation of the notion of ``homotopy-coherent cochain complex'' was considered by Joyal \cite[\S35]{joyal--notes}, and is studied in recent work of Walde \cite{walde--dold-kan} and of Ariotta \cite{ariotta--complex}.
 In particular, Ariotta gives another perspective on the relationship between cochain complexes and filtered objects, discussed here in \cref{gf--kd}.